PM Modi hails Lok Sabha speaker Om Birla as 'reservoir of knowledge'

 New Delhi, June 19: Om Birla, a two-time Bharatiya Janata Party (BJP) member of Parliament (MP) from Rajasthan, was unanimously elected as the Lok Sabha Speaker on Wednesday, with the opposition Congress coming out in support of the National Democratic Alliance (NDA)'s candidate.

-The name of Birla, BJP's surprise pick, was backed by all NDA allies as also by the YSR Congress Party, the Biju Janata Dal and key opposition parties, including the Congress.
+The name of Birla, BJP's surprise pick, was backed by all NDA allies as also by the YSR Congress Party, the Biju Janata Dal (BJD) and key opposition parties, including the Congress.

 Speaking in the Lok Sabha, Prime Minister said Om Birla had worked together as BJP workers and this is a proud moment for him to see Om Birla at the chair of the speaker.